redimp/otterwiki-documentation/home.md

 ### Contributing

 Thank you for considering to contribute to An Otter Wiki!
 If you ran into an issue or want to request a feature, please reach out via <i class="fab fa-github"></i> [github](https://github.com/redimp/otterwiki/issues).
 Or fork the [repository](https://github.com/redimp/otterwiki/) develop the feature and submit a pull request.
 Detailed instructions about setting up a development environment can be found in [[Development]].
+Want to contribute to this documentation?
+Found a typo?
+Add an entry to the FAQ?
+Please submit a PR to the <i class="fab fa-github"></i> [otterwiki-documentation](https://github.com/redimp/otterwiki-documentation) repository.

 ### Licence